spacetelescope/jwst/docs/jwst/associations/level2_asn_technical.rst

 A list of products that would be produced by this association.
 For Level2, each product is an exposure.
-Each product should have one `SCIENCE` member, the exposure on which the Level2b processing will occur.
+Each product should have one `science` member, the exposure on which the Level2b processing will occur.

 Association products have two components: